 4. Lotus flower

-In spiritual contexts, particularly in Buddhism and Hinduism, the lotus is associated with inner harmony and enlightenment.
-The journey of the lotus from the murky depths to the surface mirrors the spiritual path, emphasizing it as one of the symbols of harmony.
+In spiritual traditions, especially in Buddhism and Hinduism, the lotus represents inner peace and enlightenment.
+Its journey from the mud to the surface reflects the path to self-discovery and harmony.

 Read More: Lotus Symbolism and Meaning Across Cultures